syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/markers.md

 ![Setting value path from the data source](./images/Marker/marker-adding.PNG)

+### Setting different sizes for markers individually

+The size of the markers in a marker group can be customized using the `WidthValuePath` and `HeightValuePath` properties, which allow the user to change the width and height of the markers based on values from the given data source.
+Bind the data source to the `DataSource`property of the markerSettings, and specify the field names containing the width and height values in the data source for the `WidthValuePath` and `HeightValuePath` properties.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/maps/markers/marker-size-customization/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Marker-valuepath.cs" %}
+{% include code-snippet/maps/markers/marker-size-customization/marker-size-customization.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/maps/markers/marker-size-customization/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="MarkerSize-customization.cs" %}
+{% include code-snippet/maps/markers/marker-size-customization/marker-size-customization.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## Repositioning the marker using drag and drop

 {% if page.publishingplatform == "aspnet-core" %}